pbausch/RecommendedRSS/README.md

 	/mlkshk-likes?name=[username]

-It scrapes the user's likes at Mlkshk returns an RSS feed that includes those items.
+It scrapes the user's likes at Mlkshk and returns an RSS feed that includes those items.